-Trentino has a long tradition in processed meat and cured, the typical tradition of the highlands where the climate, on the one hand, allows the consumption and other required reserves for the long winter months.
+Trentino has a long tradition in processed meat and cured, the typical rule of the highlands where the climate, on the one hand, allows the consumption and other required reserves for the long winter months.
 At one time, through the end of World War, they have been subject to long blocks of communications due to heavy snowfall and the lack of adequate facilities viable.

 The province of Trento is the most devoted charcuterie Rendena Valley, the picturesque valley traversed by the upper trunk of the river Sarca.